 1/ Christian Kuhna // Wikimedia

-At Stacker, we ranked the top 30 jobs that are expected to grow the fastest in the coming decade, based on BLS statistics and projections.
+With all the information out there, it can be confusing to figure out which specific industries are the best bet moving forward.
+Stacker sorted through the mess to rank the top 30 jobs that are expected to grow the fastest in the coming decade, based on BLS statistics and projections.
 Many on the list are in the medical and health field, ranging from phlebotomists to physical therapists.
 The energy sector is also expected to offer more employment opportunities, both in oil and gas as well as alternative sources like wind and solar.
 And unsurprisingly, the tech field is expected to hire many new software developers, information security experts, and other specialists.
-Check out our list of the fastest growing jobs in the U.S.—and see why skills, like tuning up a bike or tackling tough math problems, remain viable in today’s market.
+Check out this list of the fastest growing jobs in the U.S.—and see why skills, like tuning up a bike or tackling tough math problems, remain viable in today’s market.

 2/ Christopher Hubenthal // Wikimedia